The chromatic index of finite projective spaces: Property E of

 where $i\in\mathbb{Z}_{40}$ and $0\leq j\leq 9$.
 We take the spread

-as the special spread in Definition \ref{e}, and by computer-assisted search, we can find a set $\mathcal{S}$ of $40$ spreads of $\pg(3,3)$ satisfying the conditions in Definition \ref{e} as follows.
+as the special spread in Definition \ref{e}, and a set $\mathcal{S}$ of $40$ spreads of $\pg(3,3)$ satisfying the conditions in Definition \ref{e} is listed below.
 To save space we write $i$ instead of the line $L_i$ for $0\leq i\leq 129$.

 where the underlined numbers correspond to the lines from the spread $P$. \end{proof}